Prerequisites:

 Step 5: multiMan File Manager

 multiMan is a file manager Homebrew for the PS3.
 This will be the tool you will be using to pull Home Cache data.
-For more information please refer back to the PlayStation Home Preservation Tutorial.
+For more information please refer back to the PlayStation Home Preservation Tutorialarrow-up-right.

 CFW Custom Firmware Version of MultiMan